 What Happens When Taking Gabapentin and Drinking Alcohol Mix?

 Alcohol consumption should be avoided when taking gabapentin.
 When these two substances mix, the result is a more severe form of drowsiness and lack of alertness in the individual.
-Mixing these two drugs could indicate that you have a problem with alcoholism.
+Mixing these two drugs could indicate that you need alcohol addiction treatment.

 Dangers of Taking Prescription Medication and Drinking Alcohol